MdShahriarFerdous/React_NoteKeeper_Site/README.md

 # React_ToDoApp
-This is a simple React ToDo App
+This is a simple React ToDo App without Database

 <p>
 You can run it on your machine after "git clone" it.<br />